Tamarindo, Costa Rica

 Tamarindo is a district of the Santa Cruz canton, in the Guanacaste province of Costa Rica, located on the Nicoya Peninsula.

 The town of Tamarindo is the largest developed beach town in Guanacaste.
-Main attractions in the area are surfing and eco-tourism.
+Once a small fishing village, it has boomed in the 21st century with surfing and eco-tourism, and is now popular with surfers, digital nomads, and expatriates.

 History

+Tamarindo began as a small village of several families who largely depended on fishing.

+In 1985, Texas businessman Russell Wenrich purchased land in the village of Tamarindo and began to develop beachside cabanas.
+Five years later, Wenrich met Robert August, star of the 1966 surfing documentary The Endless Summer, who moved to town.
+Still later, Wenrich persuaded the Costa Rican tourism agency to subsidize filming in Tamarindo for the 1994 sequel The Endless Summer II.
+This film, which began with scenes from Tamarindo, is generally credited for launching a tourism boom that transformed a small fishing village into the tourism center it is today.

-Tamarindo was created on 27 November 1995 by Decreto Ejecutivo (English: Executive Order) 24820-G.
+Tamarindo was incorporated as a town on November 27, 1995, by Decreto Ejecutivo (English: Executive Order) 24820-G.

+"Another watershed moment came in 2003 when the nearby airport at Liberia started handling international flights, putting the town within five hours reach of Miami," Wavelength magazine wrote in 2020.

+In 2004, the town's beach was stripped of its Blue Flag designation for pollution.
+It regained the designation in 2006, but lost it again the following year after water-quality tests conducted by Costa Rica's National Water and Sewer Institute determined that some areas had more than 7,000 times the level of fecal matter considered safe by the U.S. Environmental Protection Agency.
+After years of work, the town reportedly regained the Blue Flag in 2018.

 Geography

 Tamarindo has an area of 125.86 km2 and an elevation of 27 m.

 Settlements

-Besides Tamarindo, towns in the district include Villarreal, Santa Rosa, Garita Nueva, Hernández and San José de Pinilla.
+Besides Tamarindo, towns in the district include Villarreal, Santa Rosa, Garita Nueva, Hernández, Hucus, Flamingo and San José de Pinilla.

 Villareal

-The nearby town of Villareal has a both a public elementary school and a public high school, two full size soccer fields, multiple restaurants, two large stores, multiple hardware stores, a police station, a church, several car repair shops and a gas station.
+The nearby town of Villareal has a public elementary school and high school, two full-size soccer fields, multiple restaurants, two large stores, multiple hardware stores, a police station, a church, several car-repair shops, and a gas station.

 Langosta

 Just east of the centre of Tamarindo, there is a three-way intersection.
 To the left is the road that leads to the Banco Nacional de Costa Rica, and also a secondary exit from Tamarindo.
-To the right is the road that leads to Langosta.
+To the right is the road that leads to Playa Langosta.